 - Accounting

 - · Business Analytics

 - · Certified Financial Planner

 - · Digital Marketing

 - · General Business

 - · Human Resource Management

 - Management

 - Marketing

 - · Professional Selling

-- Project Management
+- · Project Management

 - · Supply Chain Management

-- · Sport Studies
+- Sport Studies

 - · Sport Media

-The Bachelor of Science in Business Administration (B.S.B.A) is designed for students who want to major in business and concentrate in accounting, entrepreneurship, general business, or management.
+The Bachelor of Science in Business Administration (B.S.B.A) is designed for students who want to major in business and concentrate in one of the areas listed above.
 These concentrations prepare students for various positions in companies of all sizes and for graduate school.
 Each separate concentration provides more specific preparation, dependent upon students' career aspirations.